An Introduction to INTERSECTIONS

 It is at these junctions that distinct and varied branches of thought extend their reach, cross-over and combine, creating a nuanced space for the production of art.
 Throughout INTERSECTIONS, issue fourteen of fine print, we ask: where are these meeting points, in theory, concept and practice?
 How do artists negotiate a collision of ideas, and provide meaningful commentary on the experience?

-Stephanie Ackland (UAE/SA), Miriam Barker-Lanzi (SA), Chelsea Farquhar (SA), Eugenia Flynn (VIC) & Ali Gumillya Baker (SA), Zoe Freney (SA), Jessie Lumb (SA), Kylie Maslen (SA), Samara Mitchell (SA), Dr. Melentie Pandilovski (SA) and Madeline Reece (SA) begin the conversation, with others to follow.
+Joining this conversation around INTERSECTIONS are Stephanie Ackland (UAE/SA), Miriam Barker-Lanzi (SA), Chelsea Farquhar (SA), Eugenia Flynn (VIC) & Ali Gumillya Baker (SA), Zoe Freney (SA), Jessie Lumb (SA), Kylie Maslen (SA), Samara Mitchell (SA), Dr. Melentie Pandilovski (SA) and Madeline Reece (SA).